moll/js-undersign/README.md

     tsl                    Get the European Trust Service List. mobile-id-certificate  Get the certificate associated with a phone number. mobile-id-sign         Sign a file with Mobile-Id.
+    smart-id-certificate   Get the certificate associated with a person. smart-id-sign          Sign a file with Smart-Id.
     validate               Validates the signature XML created by Undersign.

 For more help or to give feedback, please contact andri@dot.ee.
 ```